a1cnore/HackedGlory/README.md

 ![Socials UI Screenshot](friendlist.png)

-## Summary For Non-Techies
+## Summary

-This repository is a research archive for understanding how the final iOS version of **Vainglory** worked under the hood.
+This repository is a research archive for understanding how the final iOS version of **Vainglory** worked under the hood.:

-In plain English, it contains:

 - notes that explain what the game client appears to send to servers
 - tools for capturing and inspecting traffic in a controlled test setup